trbp-lost/Money-Management-Netbeans-v23/README.md

 # Money Management
- application for manage money created with netbeans 23
+ application for manage money created with netbeans 23 Maven and MySQL